ambertav/ctc-simulator/docs/map/graph.md

 ## Overview

 The `Graph`, located in the `Transit::Map` namespace, is a weighted, undirected graph that provides the core functionality for constructing a transit map.
-It is designed to be extended by derived classes that model real-world transit systems (e.g., [`Subway`](subway.md)).
+It is designed to be extended by derived classes that model real-world transit systems (e.g., [`Subway`](/docs/map/subway.md), [`MetroNorth`](/docs/map/metro_north.md), [`LongIslandRailroad`](/docs/map/lirr.md)).

 ## Responsibilities

 - Provides core methods for adding/removing nodes, managing weighted edges, and pathfinding.
+- Provides full bidirectional `Route` information, containing the full stop sequence and distances, along all possible trip headsigns for that train line.
 - Remains flexible for extension by any class emulating real world transit maps

 ## Methods